LLM-based NLG Evaluation: Current Status and Challenges: Abstract

 \section{Abstract}

-Evaluating natural language generation (NLG) is a vital but challenging problem in artificial intelligence.
+Evaluating natural language generation (NLG) is a vital but challenging problem in natural language processing.
 Traditional evaluation metrics mainly capturing content (e.g. n-gram) overlap between system outputs and references are far from satisfactory, and large language models (LLMs) such as ChatGPT have demonstrated great potential in NLG evaluation in recent years.
-Various automatic evaluation methods based on LLMs have been proposed, including metrics derived from LLMs, prompting LLMs, and fine-tuning LLMs with labeled evaluation data.
+Various automatic evaluation methods based on LLMs have been proposed, including metrics derived from LLMs, prompting LLMs, fine-tuning LLMs, and human-LLM collaborative evaluation.
 In this survey, we first give a taxonomy of LLM-based NLG evaluation methods, and discuss their pros and cons, respectively.
-We also discuss human-LLM collaboration for NLG evaluation.
 Lastly, we discuss several open problems in this area and point out future research directions.